intershop/intershop-pwa/docs/concepts/pwa-building-blocks.md

 ## Hiding the ICM Backend

 For security reasons, it may be desirable to hide the backend adress and prevent direct access to it.
-The Intershop PWA supports this functionality and the default deployment uses this feature.
+The Intershop PWA supports this functionality and the [default deployment](https://intershoppwa.azurewebsites.net/home) uses this feature.
+To enable it, set the `PROXY_ICM` environment variable on the [SSR container](../guides/ssr-startup.md) to a new URL.
 Instead of directing REST calls straight to the ICM (see step seven in the [Default Production Deployment](#default-production-deployment)), traffic is routed through the SSR container.
 The express.js server is set up to proxy requests.
-At startup, Angular Universal will replace all occurences of the ICM URL in its pre-rendered response so that the client-side PWA boots up without knowledge of the proxied adress.
+Upon completing the Angular Universal pre-rendering, all URLs referring explicitly to the used ICM (links, images, configuration) are replaced with URLs to the proxy.

 ## Stateless vs. Stateful Building Blocks